NhanAZ/Stuff/PMBigLogs.md

 ## Fixes
 - Added a workaround for armor and other inventories not working correctly after inventory sync.
 This is caused by a client bug.

+# 4.24.0
+Released 20th September 2023.

+**For Minecraft: Bedrock Edition 1.20.30**

+This is a support release for Minecraft: Bedrock Edition 1.20.30.

+**Plugin compatibility:** Plugins for previous 4.x versions will run unchanged on this release, unless they use internal APIs, reflection, or packages like the `pocketmine\network\mcpe` namespace.
+Do not update plugin minimum API versions unless you need new features added in this release.

+**WARNING: If your plugin uses the `pocketmine\network\mcpe` namespace, you're not shielded by API change constraints.**
+Consider using the `mcpe-protocol` directive in `plugin.yml` as a constraint if you're using packets directly.

+## General
+- Added support for Minecraft: Bedrock Edition 1.20.30.
+- Removed support for older versions.
+- Updated 4.x obsoletion message.

 # 5.0.0
 Released 1st June 2023.